Review – Suspicious Partner / Love in Trouble

 With the exception of the villain, played to absolute perfection by Dong Ha (someone just give him an award immediately, cause he brought his acting chops to the table while everyone else came empty handed).

-Overall Rating – 4/10.
-Ji Chang-Wook’s Star Power Can Not Survive In Black Holes.
+Overall Rating – 8/10.
+Ji Chang-Wook’s Star Power Trying to Survive a Needlessly Drawn Out Show.